Leading Revival of Wawa Gold Camp

 This profile is part of a paid investor education campaign.*

-Red Pine Exploration Inc (TSXV:RPX) is a gold exploration company focused on developing its flagship Wawa gold project, located near Wawa, Ontario.
-Sitting within a mining-friendly jurisdiction that also hosts properties owned by Argonaut Gold (TSX:AR) and Alamos Gold (TSX:AGI), the project is supported by established infrastructure and a receptive and skilled community.
+Red Pine Exploration Inc (TSXV:RPX) is a gold exploration company focused on identifying, acquiring and developing prospective properties in Ontario, Canada.
+Red Pine is currently focused on developing its flagship Wawa gold project, located near Wawa, Ontario.
+The Wawa gold project sits within a mining-friendly jurisdiction that hosts properties owned by Argonaut Gold (TSX:AR) and Alamos Gold (TSX:AGI).
+The project is also supported by established infrastructure as well as a receptive and skilled community.

-Owning 60 percent of the Wawa property, Red Pine is working with a strategic partner, Citabar LLP, that is financing the remaining 40 percent of the project.
-Working closely with a Red Pine management team that has significant experience in developing projects in Canada, the company’s partner is invested in advancing the Wawa gold project to production.
+Owning 60 percent of the Wawa property, Red Pine is working with a strategic partner, Citabar LP, that is financing the remaining 40 percent of the project.
+Working closely with Red Pine’s management team, which has significant experience in developing projects in Canada, the company’s partner is invested in advancing the Wawa gold project to production.

 The Red Pine management team also plays a leadership role in two other companies, Honey Badger Exploration Inc (TSXV:TUF) and MacDonald Mines Exploration (TSXV:BMK), with exploration focus across Canada.
 Under this structure, the three companies are able to share costs.
 Additionally, a combined diversified portfolio of materials and regions helps to de-risk the activities of the management team.

-The team is also notably invested in the Red Pine, holding 17 percent of shares.
-The next largest shareholder is US Global, which has been involved as a shareholder since early on, holding four percent of shares.
+The team is also notably invested in the Red Pine, holding 14 percent of shares.
+The next largest shareholder is MacKenzie Investments, which has been involved as a shareholder since April 2018, holding three percent of shares.

-- 40 percent of flagship property held by strategic financial partner, Citabar LLP
+- 40 percent of flagship property held by strategic financial partner, Citabar LP.

-- Management holds 17 percent of company shares
+- Management holds 14 percent of company shares.

 Flagship Property: Wawa Gold Project

-The Wawa gold project is a 5,568-hectare property, in which Red Pine has a 60 percent interest.
+The Wawa gold project is a 6,519-hectare property, of which Red Pine has a 60 percent interest.
 The property is located two kilometers away from the town of Wawa, Ontario and sits within 40 kilometers of both Argonaut Gold’s Magino deposit and the operating Island Gold mine now owned by Alamos Gold, following their acquisition of Richmont Mines.